NicholasWSinclair/DCSSpectrumTool/README.md

 ## Installation Instructions for making a new python environment for this tool for windows.

-I'm using the oasys_srw library's version of srwlib, which is very specific about the python version so I keep it to its own environment.
-If you want to adapt to your base environment, you can install srwlib or compile a compatible version and change the library dependencies of the code to refer to that instead of oasys_srw.srwlib.

 1) install miniconda (latest version is fine), you shouldn't need to make it the active python 3 install or add it to path, but those are fine too. https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe